Employment for qualified Radiologic Technologists may be found in hospitals,

 Application fees are charged by these credentialing agencies.

-The Center for Careers and Employment is available to students and graduates for placement in the field and career counseling.
+The Center for Careers and Transfer is available to students and graduates for placement in the field and career counseling.